asclines/asclines.github.io/source/about/index.md

 ---

 <!-- toc -->

-# Purpose
-Initially, the reason why I made a personal website was to just simply get my name and resume online.
-But now, as time goes on, both this website and I have grown.
-## When a standard resume isn't enough
-This website is intended to go beyond what a simple, one page resume can do.
-Here you can find more information about me, extended details on the items that do appear on my resume as well as accomplishments, experiences, etc. that I have done yet did not make it to my resume.
-On this about page you not just find a link to my standard resume but you will find that this page acts as a more comprehensive resume, containing all those things that you might want to know about me but could not find a home on my standard resume.

-## Showcase of my work
-They say a picture is worth a thousand words.
-How many words is a project worth?
-In my Projects section, you will find a showcase of the projects I am most proud of.
-It's one thing to say I know a language, it's another to show that I know it and with this website, I aim to do both.

-## Competitive Programming Problem Editorials
-I really, really enjoy doing competitive programming problems and participating in online competitive programming contests on sites like [CodeForces](http://codeforces.com) and [TopCoder](https://www.topcoder.com).
-I have started recently to write up editorials of some problems I have solved and will be posting them in the blog section.
-For more information on that check out the [CPP Editorials Overview post](/CPP-Editorials-Overview).
-While the editorials are intended to help people get into competitive programming, I hope they also can serve as a showcase of my competitive programming skills.

 # Alexander Clines
 ## Who Am I?
 I am a student at Texas Tech University.
 My academic situation is crazy but long story short, I am finishing up a dual degree plan so in May 2017 I will receive a *Mathematics B.S.* and a *Computer Science B.S.* In addition, I have started part-time (with the intention of going full-time once my undergraduate work is done) working on a * Mathematics M.S. * where I am currently focused on *mathematical computing* and *biomathematics*.